pymupdf/PyMuPDF/docs/font.rst

       * New in v1.18.0

-      The ascender value of the font, see `here <https://en.wikipedia.org/wiki/Ascender_(typography)>`_ for details.
+      The ascender value of the font, see `ascender typography <https://en.wikipedia.org/wiki/Ascender_(typography)>`_ for details.
 Please note that there is a difference to the strict definition: our value includes everything above the baseline -- not just the height difference between upper case "A" and and lower case "a".

       :rtype: float